ar1syr0/companion/README.md

 companion
 ```

-After Avahi is configured (§8.1), the machine will be reachable as:
+After Avahi is configured, the machine will be reachable as:

 ```
 companion.local